stefan-jansen/machine-learning-for-trading/08_ml4t_workflow/README.md

-# Putting it all together: The End-to-End ML4T Workflow
+# Putting it all together: The ML4T Workflow

 This chapter integrates the various building blocks of the ML4T workflow so far discussed separately to present the end-to-end process of designing, simulating and evaluating a trading strategy driven by a machine learning (ML) algorithm.
 Most importantly, we will demonstrate in more detail how to backtest an ML-driven strategy in a historical market context using the Python libraries `BackTrader` and `zipline`.